 Show Gay and Lesbian Consumers Some Love (and Respect) and They'll Show You The Money!

-The LGBT (or GLBT used interchangeably) community–with an estimated buying power estimated last year at $759 billion in the U.S. alone (Human Rights Campaign)–is a demographic that can't and won't be ignored.
+The LGBT community–with an estimated buying power estimated this year (2016) at $917 billion dollars the U.S. alone (Bloomberg)–is a demographic that can't and won't be ignored.
 The gay and lesbian marketplace is as varied and complex as any marketplace.
 Slapping the gay six-color rainbow on a campaign isn't enough.
 In fact, for many, that approach is considered condescending, pandering and an insult.
 A smart campaign requires understanding, political awareness, empathy, and, ideally, a sense of humor.
 Embrace the gay and lesbian marketplace from the inside out, cultivate a mutually supportive relationship, respect our differences and recognize our similarities and you'll be on your way to earning your fat slice of the LGBT$ pie.
 Words of wisdom and selected case studies below.